feathers-plus/docs/source/v1/feathers-vuex/service-module.md

 ```

 See the section about pagination, below, for more information that is applicable to the `find` action.
 Make sure your returned records have a unique field that matches the `idField` option for the service plugin.

+### `afterFind(response)`

+The `afterFind` action is called by the `find` action after a successful response is added to the store.
+It is called with the current response.
+By default, it is a no-op (it literally does nothing), and is just a placeholder for you to use when necessary.
+See the sections on [customizing the default store](#Customizing-a-Service’s-Default-Store) and [Handling custom server responses](./common-patterns.html#Handling-custom-server-responses) for example usage.

 ### `get(id)` or `get([id, params])`
 Query a single record from the server & add to Vuex store